CosmicCanCodes/mercury-solutions/README.md

 ![Image of Ligthouse for the Review Page](assets/images/review_lighthouse.png "Review Page validation")!
 ![Image of Lighthouse for the Form Page](assets/images/form_lighthouse.png "Form Page validation")!

-Due to time constraints, I wasn't able to push the numbers up as I would have liked.
+I attempted to get the Performance up by changing the images from jpeg to webp.
+I think with a bit more finesse and expertise, I will bring that up to the high 90's as well.

 ## Responsivity